Djnirds1984/SULIT-WIFI-by-AJC/README.md

     *   **Start the server**:
         ```bash
         cd ~/sulit-wifi-portal
-        # This command builds the frontend then starts the unified server.
+        # This command builds the frontend then starts the API server.
         pm2 start npm --name "sulit-wifi" -- start
         ```
     *   **Manage with PM2**: